frankiephs/OceanGuardianOfficial/README.md

 ### "Why is it not an exe file?"

 > *.exe* files or *executables* are compiled files, Any changes will need to be compiled again to make it up to date.
 In this process, This reduces flexibility for the developers and for the users.
+However, in future updates: we will add exe files for easy download.
+Stay tuned with the updates.

+>New update: There is now an exe file.
+Check Game Installation
 >
 ### **"why not just create a configuration file?"**
 > Configuration files are limited to variables and cannot change things such as functions, etc.